 i.
 Spiritual elitism is terrible, no matter whose name it is practiced in.

 ii.
 There was an old, contentious Quaker who went from one meeting to another, never finding the “true” church.
 Someone once said to him, “Well, what church are you in now?”
 He said, “I am in the true church at last.”
 “How many belong to it?”
 “Just my wife and myself, and I am not sure about her sometimes.”

 e.
-Even more foolish than “dividing Jesus” is to center parties in the church around men: Was Paul crucified for you?
-Or were you baptized in the name of Paul?
-When Paul puts it like this, it shows how foolish it is to focus on anyone but Jesus.
+Was Paul crucified for you?
+Or were you baptized in the name of Paul: Even more foolish than “dividing Jesus” is to center parties in the church around men.
+When Paul explained it like this, it shows how foolish it is to focus on anyone but Jesus.